 Listed below are a few highlights of some of the many Blue Spruce Chapter projects:

 • Cataloged and photographed a collection of early 1900s postcards and greeting cards for the Lakewood Heritage Center.

-• Provided "Welcome Home Care Boxes" to more than 100 Veterans who have transitioned from homeless to having permanent housing.
+• To date have provided "Welcome Home Care Boxes" to more than 400 Veterans who have transitioned from homeless to having permanent housing.

 • Purchased books for 65 first graders at Lakewood's Lasley Elementary School, and read stories to the children.